MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 #### Step 2

+To perform step 2, do the following:

 1. Open the **Temp** folder in the installation path (default temp folder path is *C:\Program Files\Microsoft Azure Recovery Services Agent\Temp*.
 Look for the *CBUICurr* file and open the file.
 2. In the *CBUICurr* file, scroll to the last line and check if the failure is due to "Unable to create a Microsoft Entra application credential in customer's account.
 Exception: Update to existing credential with KeyId \<some guid> isn't allowed".

 ### Workaround

-To resolve this issue, do the following steps and retry the policy configuration.
+To resolve this issue, follow these steps, and retry the policy configuration:

 1. Sign into the Azure sign-in page that appears on the DPM/MABS server UI using a different account with admin access on the subscription that will have the Data Box job created.
 2. If no other server has offline seeding configured and no other server is dependent on the `AzureOfflineBackup_<Azure User Id>` application, then delete this application from **Azure portal > Microsoft Entra ID > App registrations**.